Christmas Elf Cake Pops

 - Insert cake pops into a styrofoam block to stand.
 In a microwave, warm vanilla frosting and peanut butter; stir until smooth.
 Spoon over cake pops.

 - Tint desired amount of additional vanilla frosting red.
-Using fudge, vanilla and red frostings, pipe hair and faces; top each with a chocolate or candy cane-flavored kiss hat.
+Using fudge, vanilla and red frostings, pipe hair and faces, using a leaf tip for ears; top each with a chocolate or candy cane-flavored kiss hat.
 Let stand until set.
-Yield: 4 dozen.

 I made these for a kids Christmas party and they disappeared in no time.
 I did make a few changes.
 I found that when I dipped the pops in warm frosting, I could never get the frosting to harden.
 So, I used melted candy coating instead.
 Also, since I didn't know if anyone at the party would have a peanut allergy, I didn't use peanut butter at all.
 Instead, I mixed just a tiny bit of brown gel food coloring in with the candy coating to make a skin color.